djankies/foundations-43-workspace/README.md

 In the context of this repository, the workspace contains all the daily coding challenges, exercises/labs, and lecture demos from the DevMountain Foundations Course organized by week and day into a folder structure.
 All the code files (_Code Challenges, Exercises/Labs, Demos_), exist within this repository and you only ever need to open one file in Visual Studio Code to access every project within the file browser.

+Learn more about workspaces here: [Visual Studio Code Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces).

-## ⬇️ Downloading and Opening the Workspace
+## ⬇️ Downloading & Opening the Workspace

 1. Click on the green `Code` button and then `Download ZIP`. `$ git clone [URL]` works too.
 2. Once the ZIP file is downloaded, extract it to your desired location.